For urgent consular assistance call

 Standards of dress and behaviour are conservative in Solomon Islands.

 Entry and exit conditions can change at short notice.
-Contact an embassy or consulate of Solomon Islands for details about visas, currency, customs and quarantine rules.
+Contact the Solomon Islands High Commission for details about visas, currency, customs and quarantine rules.

 If you don’t provide this evidence, you may be requested to report for an examination by medical authorities.
 Bring your official vaccination record with you.